-- Review our General No-Cost Preparedness Tips. - Look for free items for your go bag / shelter-in-place kit. - Find out if food pantries, faith-based groups, or other nonprofits in your community can help.
+- Review our General No-Cost Preparedness Tips. - Look for free items for your go bag / shelter-in-place kit. - See if food pantries, faith-based groups, or other nonprofits can help.

 It is often difficult for disabled people to have enough money for day-to-day survival, let alone extra to prepare for disasters.